Day

 Lecture:

-The chemical revolution and its consequences – Collins
+The chemical revolution past, present and future – Collins

 EDC study design – Patisaul, Belcher, Vandenberg